by Martin Maenza

 Two of the thugs let loose painful screams.
 They stopped pushing the equipment and covered their ears, hoping to block the sound.
 The other thugs shook off the effects and moved to intercept.
 “Let’s get ’em!” one of the men yelled.

 As Hawk landed near the side of the van, he snarled, “You guys think you’re tough?
-OK, let’s see what you got!”
+Okay, let’s see what you got!”
 He swung his red-gloved fist at the nearest of the men.

 Three more of the thugs attempted to surround Hawk.
 “He can’t take us all!” one of the men yelled as they together rushed the costumed hero.